oxalica/onedrive-fuse/doc/register_app.md

 2. Fill the form.
    - `Name` can be randomly chosen.

-   - `Supported account types` should be `Personal Microsoft accounts only`.
+   - `Supported account types` should be `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.

-     I'm not sure whether other account types are supported since I have no organizational accounts for testing.
+     This will ensure support for organisational accounts as well as personal.

    - `Redirect URI` should be `Public client/native (mobile & desktop)` (chosen from the left list),